My Favorite DIY Non-Toxic Stain Remover That Works!

 - Add lemon essential oil if you’re working with a grease stain.

-- Let the stain remover sit on stains for at least 10 minutes before washing.
-I like to give it 2-3 hours for best results.
+- Let the stain remover sit on the stains for at least 10 minutes before washing.
+I recommend giving it 2-3 hours for the best results.

 How do you make non-toxic stain remover?